Murder of Madge Oberholtzer: Aftermath

 The brutal attack on Oberholtzer so outraged most members of the Indiana Klan that entire lodges quit en masse, and membership dropped by the tens of thousands.
 The scandal destroyed the Klan in Indiana, and in the following two years, the KKK lost more than 178,000 members, nearly disappearing.

 Denied a pardon in 1926, Stephenson started talking to the Indianapolis Times, giving the names of officials who had accepted bribes and payments from the Klan, prompting an investigation by the newspaper.
 The state of Indiana finally indicted several high-ranking officials, including Governor Edward L. Jackson and the head of the Republican Party in Marion County.
 Other local officials resigned when facing charges.
 The Times investigation revealed widespread political corruption, which helped destroy the Klan in Indiana and nationwide.
 By February 1928, Indiana Klan rosters had dropped to just 4,000, from a peak of more than 250,000 members in 1925.

+In July 1934, Earl Gentry, 47, was shot and killed in Jefferson, Wisconsin.
+He had been living as a boarder with a woman named Carrie Gill for eight years.
+Carl Church, also known as George Slim King, confessed to having killed him after being paid $60 to do so by Gill.
+Church said he took Gentry "for a ride" and executed him gangland style.
+In his confession, he said he did not regret killing Gentry, who had been known as "Jefferson County's Public Enemy No. 1".
+Church said he was enraged after learning that Gentry had been mistreating Gill:During the time I was working for Carrie I knew that Earl Gentry was mistreating her and she had black eyes on various occasions.
+This I didn't like as she was extremely good to me and treated me like my own mother.